bblodfon/useful-doc/quotes.md

 everything seems so far away from normal, average days...

 > #### info::
-> You go into a river once
+> You go into a river once (You can't stop into the same river twice!)

 *Asmund Flobak, Oncologist & Researcher*

+My take on this: don't do things twice, don't repeat mistakes, etc.

 # Music